caffeineui/caffeine-ui-library/docs/TEMPLATE_INDEX.md

 ## Free vs Premium Templates

-Caffeine UI offers both free and premium template versions:
+Caffeine UI offers both free and premium template versions with the same design:

 ### Free Templates

-- Single HTML file with inline CSS/JS
+- Complete single HTML file with inline CSS/JS (entire page in one file)
+- Available for direct copying from the Caffeine UI website
+- Opens in the browser for immediate preview
+- "View Code" button displays copyable source code
+- No payment required
-- Available in this GitHub repository
+- Template assets stored in this GitHub repository
-- Copy-and-paste ready
-- Basic functionality
-- Located in the `/templates/free` directory

 ### Premium Templates

-- Available on the Caffeine UI Platform
+- Available for download from the Caffeine UI website (hosted on ICP)
-- Framework versions (React, Next.js, Web3)
+- Same exact design available in multiple frameworks:
+  - React
+  - Next.js
+  - Web3
+  - More frameworks coming soon
 - Component-based architecture
-- Additional features and variations
+- Multiple payment options:
+  - Credit/debit cards (Visa, Mastercard, etc.)
+  - ICP tokens
+- Affordable pricing (as low as $1)
 - Includes support

 ## How to Update This Index